xavdid/serenity-for-sale/src/faqs.md

 ### What are the other parking options?

-When we weren't stealth camping in cities we were either at state/local campgrounds or [Harvest Hosts](https://harvesthosts.com/about).
+When we weren't stealth camping in cities or staying on friends’ driveways, we were either at official campgrounds or Harvest Hosts.
+We didn’t spend a lot of time boondocking, but that’s another good option!

-Campgrounds are great because they've got all the amenities a traveler needs: water, dump stations, peace & quiet.
+**Campgrounds** are great because they've got all the amenities a traveler needs: water, dump stations, peace and quiet but with the option for socialization.

-Harvest hosts is a paid membership program that allows travelers to stay at wineries, breweries, and farms all across North America.
+**Harvest Hosts** is a paid membership program that allows travelers to stay at wineries, breweries, and farms all across North America.
 These are typically super pretty and welcoming, definitely an upgrade from Wal-Mart.

+**Boondocking** is staying for free on public land.
+Generally there are no amenities besides maybe a fire pit, so you have to pack in and pack out all water and waste.
+That said, there are some fabulously isolated and beautiful free camp sites all across the country.

 ---

 ### Why is this the perfect van for digital nomads?

-Absolutely!

-The van was built to support 2 people working full-time as they travel, which is exactly how we used it.
+The van was built to support 2 people working and traveling full-time, so there was always plenty of space and power to run both our laptops.
 While we didn't spring for wifi in the van, the previous owners did.
 They used a monthly plan through [Unlimitedville](https://unlimitedville.com/) and they loved it.

 Some features that make this awesome for the digital nomad life:

 - Large table with comfortable seating big enough to handle 2 laptops plus keyboards and dongles
 - Standing desk option with movable arms for a monitor and laptop holder (both included with van)
 - WeBoost 4G-X package to boost your reception wherever you go
-- Swivel Seat (for when you're working near the ocean)
+- Swivel seat up front (for when you're working near the ocean or other amazing views)
 - Ample solar to power all your devices + charge the battery during the workday.

 [🔝 back to top](#toc)